MenaQ7® (All-Trans Vitamin K2 MK-7)

 Frequently asked questions about MenaQ7® (All-Trans Vitamin K2 MK-7)

-MenaQ7® (All-Trans Vitamin K2 MK-7) is studied for long-term bone density support, arterial stiffness and vascular elasticity, activation of vitamin-k-dependent gla proteins.
-In a 3-year randomized controlled trial in healthy postmenopausal women, MenaQ7® (180 mcg/day) reduced the age-related decline in bone mineral content and bone mineral density at the lumbar spine and femoral neck vs placebo.
+MenaQ7 is researched primarily for Bone Health, Cardiovascular, and Longevity.
+In healthy postmenopausal women, MenaQ7® (180 mcg/day) reduced the age-related decline in bone mineral content and bone mineral density at the lumbar spine and femoral neck vs placebo.

-Reported potential side effects may include: Excellent safety profile at typical doses (45–180 mcg/day).
+For most healthy adults, MenaQ7 is well tolerated at studied doses.
+Reported effects can include: Excellent safety profile at typical doses (45–180 mcg/day).
 No clinically significant adverse events reported in multi-year MenaQ7® RCTs.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+MenaQ7 is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Warfarin and other vitamin K antagonists — MK-7 directly opposes the drug's mechanism; coordinate carefully with anticoagulation clinic.
+Possible interactions include: Warfarin and other vitamin K antagonists — MK-7 directly opposes the drug's mechanism; coordinate carefully with anticoagulation clinic.
 Direct oral anticoagulants (DOACs) — limited interaction data, but maintain consistent vitamin K intake.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(4 citations)